Science and the Popes: Alexander VII

+Pope Alexander VII issued the 1664 papal bull Speculatores Domus Israel, which reaffirmed the Church's prohibition of all works teaching the motion of the Earth.

 19th century

 Pius IX

 At the First Vatican Council, convoked by Pope Pius IX, it was declared dogma that God can be known by reason alone and that faith and reason are both from God and cannot contradict each other.

 Leo XIII

 On 18 November 1893, Pope Leo XIII issued Providentissimus Deus.
 In it, he said that "no real disagreement can exist between the theologian and the scientist provided each keeps within his own limits. ...If nevertheless there is a disagreement ... it should be remembered that the sacred writers, or more truly ‘the Spirit of God who spoke through them, did not wish to teach men such truths (as the inner structure of visible objects) which do not help anyone to salvation’; and that, for this reason, rather than trying to provide a scientific exposition of nature, they sometimes describe and treat these matters either in a somewhat figurative language or as the common manner of speech those times required, and indeed still requires nowadays in everyday life, even amongst most learned people."